zjysteven/lmms-finetune/README.md

 <summary><b>2.
 Perform finetuning</b></summary>

 Modify the sample training bash script, [example_video.sh](./example_scripts/example_video.sh) or [example_image.sh](example_image.sh) (there are no differences other than different model ID and dataset filepath), to specify arguments including the target model, data path, etc. There are comments that explain each argument's meaning.
 Then simply kick off the training by running the bash script `bash example_scripts/example_video.sh` or `bash example_scripts/example_image.sh`.
 Note that to exactly run the provided [example_video.sh](./example_scripts/example_video.sh), you will need to download the video clips from ShareGPT4Video; see [here](example_data/videos/ego4d/README.md) for instructions.

+:chart_with_upwards_trend:*If you prefer graphical interface*, simply run `python webui.py` to lauch the gradio interface for finetuning.
 </details>